Reasons to go

 These excellent swimmers can dive as deep as 150 metres, and can hold their breath for around seven minutes.
 An adult male can weigh up to 300kg, reaching up to 2.3m long!

 There are a number of species of dolphin to be seen here all year round.
 Commerson's dolphins (black and white) are great to see in mid-November, when they have calves with them.
 The dusky or 'Fitzroy' dolphins travel in pods of 20–100 and are best seen along the coasts of Golfo Nuevo and Golfo San Jose.
 They are playful and will give you a great performance of pirouettes and somersaults!

-Despite its somewhat bleak appearance, the Valdes Peninsula is home to a whole host of weird and wonderful land mammals.
+The Valdes Peninsula is home to a whole host of weird and wonderful land mammals.
 Scuttling armadillos, fluffy guanacos (relatives of the llama), skulking grey wolves, curious maras (oversized hare that exists only in Patagonia), snuffling skunks and tiny dwarf cavys (Brazilian guinea pigs) are some of the highlights.
 Sheep can be seen all over the peninsula too, although they are not native to the area.

 For the best chance of seeing land mammals, book a good guide to accompany you for at least one of your days in the area.
 Their expert knowledge and experience is invaluable, and they are incredible at spotting wildlife that you would never notice on your own.

 A range of birdlife (over 180 species) can be spotted in the region all year round, including imperial and royal cormorants, and the Darwin's rhea.
 One of the best places for birdwatching is Isla de los Pajaros in the south of the San Jose Gulf.
 There are also 66 migratory species, including the Antarctic pigeon.
 Other popular species are the Austral flamingos, choiques, great egrets, variable hawks and burrowing owls!